 Are you visiting for a weekend break?
 Well, pretty much any time of the year will be a good choice as there are so many attractions in the city that you’ll find something to do no matter the weather.

 Want to experience the Edinburgh Fringe Festival?
 August is your only option.

 Hoping to swing by on a day trip before exploring the Highlands?
 April and May might be your best bet as the temperature is warming up and it’s one of the driest times of the year.

 Looking to enjoy Edinburgh’s amazing Christmas festival?
 Then December is your best option, although the festivities actually start the last week of November.

 Take a look at the next section if you want to plan your visit to Edinburgh based on the average weather conditions.

-Generally, the summers are mildly warm and the winters are very cold, but there’s are certain times of the year that make the city a bit more agreeable than others.
+Generally, the summers are mildly warm and the winters are very cold, but there are certain times of the year that make the city a bit more agreeable than others.

 The depths of winter can be one of the loveliest times of the year when it’s crisp and bright but expect temperatures to hover around 1 °C between the start of December and the end of January.

 From February the temperatures slowly rise so you’ll see an average low of 2 °C and highs of 14 °C until May.
 These months might be cooler than summer but they’re also drier with an average rainfall of 45 mm per month compared to July and August which see a rather sodden 60 mm.

-Once summer hits the temperatures are quite pleasant with highs that range between 17 and 19 °C although there will inevitably the odd weird weather spike that’ll either see temperatures soar or plummet – such as July 2019 that saw record temperatures of 30 °C.
+Once summer hits the temperatures are quite pleasant with highs that range between 17 and 19 °C although there will inevitably be the odd weird weather spike that’ll either see temperatures soar or plummet – such as July 2019 which saw record temperatures of 30 °C.